BabelQwerty/awesome-stars-noob/README.md

 ## Lua

-*   [NvChad/NvChad](https://github.com/NvChad/NvChad) - Blazing fast Neovim framework providing solid defaults and a beautiful UI, enhancing your neovim experience.
+*   [NvChad/NvChad](https://github.com/NvChad/NvChad) - Blazing fast Neovim config providing solid defaults and a beautiful UI, enhancing your neovim experience.

 *   [LunarVim/nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide) - 🪨 This is my attempt at a basic stable starting point for a Neovim IDE.